-The failure of the Gallipoli Campaign condemned New Zealanders to three more years in the mud and slaughter of the Western Front – but never again in the First World War did New Zealand stand centre stage or hold, even for a moment, the power to influence directly the course of world events as it did on Chunuk Bair in August 1915.
+The failure of the Gallipoli Campaign condemned New Zealanders to 3 more years in the mud and slaughter of the Western Front… But never again in the First World War did New Zealand stand centre stage or hold – even for a moment – the power to influence directly the course of world events as it did on Chunuk Bair in August 1915.
 For that brief moment the “Kiwis” were able to glimpse their objective – the Dardanelles.
 For those few hours, there was a faint prospect of success.
 For a brief moment in the campaign, the fate of Turkey rested unknowingly on the shoulders of the men from the smallest nation taking part in the war.

-But it was not to be and the campaign has been deemed a disaster.
-But today we commemorate not a military triumph but the more humbling triumph of human courage.
+But it was not to be, and the campaign has been deemed a disaster.
+Today we commemorate not a military triumph, but the more humbling triumph of human courage.
 We also acknowledge a lasting legacy.

-Secondly, as part of its legacy, it gave New Zealand and Australia – Anzac Day.
-The institution of Anzac Day, the day of the landing, ensured that the campaign would retain a special significance in both countries.
+Secondly, as part of its legacy, it gave Anzac Day to New Zealand and Australia.
+The institution of Anzac Day – the day of the landing – ensured that the campaign would retain a special significance in both countries.

-It is hoped that Anzac Day will continue to be both celebrated and commemorated by each succeeding generation and although it may be re-defined in the future, it will still be marked on 25 April, each year, as a tribute to service and sacrifice.
+It is hoped that Anzac Day will continue to be both celebrated and commemorated by each succeeding generation.
+Although it may be re-defined in the future, it will still be marked on 25 April each year, as a tribute to service and sacrifice.

 Lest We Forget.
 Kei Wareware Tātou.

-ANZAC Day was commemorated at the National Army Museum Te Mata Toa with two services on Tuesday 25 April 2017.
-A dawn service and civilian service were held on the Museum’s northern parade ground, supported by military personnel from the nearby Waiouru Military Training Camp.
+Anzac Day is commemorated at the National Army Museum Te Mata Toa with a service on 25 April at 11 am – supported by military personnel from the nearby Waiouru Military Training Camp.
 Images courtesy of Craig Madsen.